MOZAMBIQUE

 MONEY

 Every couple of weeks we’ll make a trip into town and there is a cash point there.
 This will give you money in the local currency (Metical).
 You MUST advise your bank that you are travelling to Mozambique and South Africa otherwise it is highly likely that your card will be blocked.
+Currently, Amex and Mastercard are not accepted in most places – try to bring a visa card with you or other brand.

 Mozambique Metical (MZN) is the local currency which is taken everywhere.
 South African Rand (ZAR) is also commonly used and accepted most places.
 You cannot get Metical outside of Mozambique and we can take you to a cash point on arrival so don’t worry about bringing local currency with you.
+The visa waiver fee is $11 and we recommend bringing cash for that, or the equivalent in a different currency.

 MEDICATION